sanjaypverma/Video-Game-Reinforcement-Learning-Taxi/README.md

 Initially, we wanted to solve a level of Geometry Dash but as a result of long training times we pivoted to a simpler and more well-documented game called "Taxi" that was available through the GYM API.
 Our new goal was to train a neural network to work through this game as efficiently as possible.

-### If you would like to run this program as easily as possible, simply run the code from model1.py :)
+### If you would like to run this program as easily as possible, simply run the code from Model1.py :) Otherwise, you can use the agent, environment, and main classes separately.

 ## Agent: